minghao51/prudential_challange/README.md

 ## 1. **L0_DataScope.ipnyb**
 **Hybrid Data Generation**
 1. Rules and stats-based generation
     - Single wide table with Customer/policies/payment etc
 2. DataLLM - MostlyAI augmentation
     - Augmentation with prompts
-    - Required API KEY
-        - Acquire from [website](https://data.mostly.ai/docs/routes#authentication), and save it to .env
+    - Required API KEY, [MostlyAI](https://data.mostly.ai/docs/routes#authentication), and save it to .env as
 3. Manually Clean Up
     - Date casting
     - Issue/Termination Date
     - Fraction(termination Date) to None

 ## 2. **L1_DataGeneration.ipnyb**
 **Generating cross-sell & upsell data with SVD**
 - Select customers of certain profiles - high value (premium/income) / dependencies/ recency, and use rules/assumptions to appoint them to purchase additional policies
     1. GaussianCopulaSynthesizer
     2. Constraint
     3. Conditional Generation
     4. Additional into Tables
 - Aim to get like 20% of the customers with either upsell/sell

 ## 3. **L2_MLApproach.ipnyb**
 **ML-based Approach**
 - Feature Eng
     - Event Base Feature Engineering
     - Capture only Cross-sell/Upsell Policy Purchase Events
         - Single Purchase events are discarded in this modeling, although it is possible to make use of them to extract demography favorable for certain policies at times.
 - ML Training
         - Premodel processing
         - Casting/Train Val Separation
     - LightGBM Model
-        - Required API KEY for [wandb](https://wandb.ai/home), although, the relevant codes can be disabled as it is just there for logging purposes
+        - Required API KEY for [wandb](https://wandb.ai/home), although, the relevant codes can be disabled as it is just there for logging purpose

 ## 4. **L3_Validation.ipnyb**
 **Evaluate the models**
 - Performance metrics
     - WandB Logging - Metrics, Artifacts (Table, Model.pkl, plots)
     - Multi-Classification Metrics Logging
     - SHAP for the encoded class to investigate the customer purchase behavior
 - AI ethics
     - FairLearn